o2r-project/reference-implementation/README.md

 This project contains configurations and scripts to make running the o2r reference implementation as easy as possible.

-The project uses [`make`](https://www.gnu.org/software/make/), which helps simplifying the execution of the various steps necessary to run your own o2r-platform into a simple set of commands.
+The project uses [`make`](https://www.gnu.org/software/make/), which helps simplifying the execution of the various steps necessary to run the reference implementation into a set of console commands.
 These commands are formulated in the `Makefile` included in this project.
+If `make` is not available, you can execute the respective commands manually.

 The commands in _this file_ (`README.md`) assume a Unix shell and related common tools, so they work on a recent installation of Linux or MacOS X.